The ACTS Prayer Model is a structured and scriptural way of praying holistically. Make the most of it in this comprehensive guide!

 When we’re feeling really spiritual, we’ll sometimes end our short prayer time after a meal with specific prayers about one aspect of A-C-T-S. For example, we might go around the table and thank God for one specific thing.

-Note to the Reader: We’re considering making a free 8.5 x 11 downloadable that you can print off and use with your family with a sample ACTS prayer for kids.
-If this interests you, contact us here so we can gauge interest.
+Note to the Reader: We’ve created a free 8.5 x 11 downloadable PDF that you can print off and use with your family with a sample ACTS prayer for kids.
+Learn more and download that PDF here.

 If you don’t have young kids or kids at all, the ACTS Prayer Model can work for whomever you live with in close community.
 Pray it with your roommate, your spouse, or a good friend.
 Find a rhythm that works for you during this season of your life.